Why Backup Dropbox to Local Drive?

 How to Backup Dropbox to External Hard Drive Directly

-If you have already installed Dropbox on your computer, then you can take advantage of the Dropbox desktop app.
+The easiest way to backup data from Dropbox to an external hard drive is to take advantage of the Dropbox desktop app.
 Here’s what you should follow:

-Step 1: Connect your external hard drive to your computer at first.
+Connect your hard drive to your computer at first.

 Bonus Tip: How to Backup Dropbox to Another Cloud